chrisandchris/vagrant-amp/README.md

 # AMPP-Stack for Vagrant

+*WARNING*: This repository was abandoned as I moved most/all of my stuff to Docker.
+Use at your own risk.

 A nice *Apache, MySQL, PHP, PgSQL*-Stack for Vagrant.
 Pretty good variety of modules and tools that are pre-installed.
 Backups your databases (mysql) up on shutdown.
 Has Git, NodeJS, NPM, Gulp installed and configured.
 Provides an SSL-VirtualHost for Apache using an automated generated self-signed cert.

 Misses nothing, it's your fully-featured dev environment ready in a few seconds.